exo-archives/aio-ecm-wcm/patch/WCM-2861/readme.txt

 The path is not recognized since it contain a special character.

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

-Added UnitTest ?
+Added UnitTest?
 * No.

 Recommended Performance test?
 *
 Documentation changes

-Where is the documentation for this feature ?
+Where is the documentation for this feature?
 *

 Changes Needed:
 *
 Configuration changes

-Is this bug changing the product configuration ?
+Is this bug changing the product configuration?
 * No.

 Describe configuration changes: